epixjava/op1REpackerGUI/README.md

    > this  image at https://op-forums.com/t/op-1-custom-graphics/17702
    > since it is unable for download.
 (Phytaxil, if you still have the
    > OG file I can use that instead)

+ * gfx-cwo-cat/dog

+   > Replaces cow in CWO with Cat or Dog.
+Created by baktakt